Overview of COMPMNGR's judge's marking device system for Internet devices (smart phones and compact tablet computers)

 or on WiFi networks.
 The user can select whichever type of network seems to

 offer the most reliable network connection in the extant environment.
-Also,
+The

-Internet devices use their built in web browser to access marking form web
+Internet devices' web browsers are used to access marking form web

-pages created and posted by COMPMNGR instead of a special application, so very
+pages created and posted by COMPMNGR, so very

 little training is involved.
 Another